 Childbirth Educator Workshop

-The workshop takes place over two weekends and can be taken as a stand alone class or as the first step toward certification.
+The workshop can be taken as a stand alone class or as the first step toward certification.
 Throughout the nearly 40 hours of classroom time, there are many opportunities to:

 - Learn the fundamentals of the biodynamic model of birth

 - Brainstorm dozens of teaching tools and techniques

 - Tell stories and share food

 This phase includes designing a syllabus for your own class, reviewing a birth video and several books, and creating a community resources binder.

 Practicum Work/Student Teaching